Guide to Costing

 Unfortunately, it’s one of those “how long is a piece of string?” questions.

-Every quote for a project is treated individually and the main that effect price are…
+Every quote for a project is treated individually and the main points that effect the price are…

 • The amount of detail in the cartoon